Spanish Olives & Pickles: Benefits and Parigins

 Cheese Pairings

 Spanish olives and cheese create a harmonious blend of flavors perfect for any appetizer spread.
 Popular choices include pairing Manzanilla olives with Manchego cheese, a classic Spanish sheep's milk cheese known for its firm texture and nutty flavor.
-The robust taste of Queen olives complements aged cheeses such as sharp Cheddar or Gouda, enhancing the overall tasting experience.
+The robust taste of Queen olives complements aged cheeses, enhancing the overall tasting experience.

 Meat Pairings